-I had been following closely the sad political events in CAR and befriended a lodge owner in the region, Rod Cassidy.
-When he gave the “all-clear” to visit, I set out to visit Sangha Lodge and the Dzanga Sangha Special Reserve.
+I had been following the sad political events in CAR closely and befriended a lodge owner in the region, Rod Cassidy.
+When he gave the “all-clear” to visit, I set out for Sangha Lodge and the Dzanga Sangha Special Reserve.

-It was at Sangha Lodge that I was privileged to “meet” one of the most mysterious and mythical creatures of the forest, the black-bellied pangolin.
+At Sangha Lodge, I was privileged to “meet” one of the most mysterious and mythical creatures of the forest, the black-bellied pangolin.
 Rod and Tamar have rescued many a pangolin headed for the dinner table.
 They clean them up, check their health and release them back into the forest as soon as possible.
-However, they have taken on the difficult task of raising orphaned pangolins when the mother has either been sold at the market or eaten and that’s how “Pangi”, the black-bellied pangolin arrived at Sangha Lodge.
+However, they have taken on the difficult task of raising orphaned pangolins when the mother has either been sold at the market or eaten, and that’s how “Pangi”, the black-bellied pangolin arrived at Sangha Lodge.

-Orphaned by the bushmeat trade, Pangi, was brought to a local lodge by villagers.
+Orphaned by the bushmeat trade, Pangi was brought to a local lodge by villagers.
 Raising a pangolin is incredibly difficult.
-In fact, it’s not known whether any human has ever successfully raised a black-bellied pangolin before.
+In fact, it’s unknown whether any human has ever successfully raised a black-bellied pangolin.
 So little is known about their habits, and pangolins, one of the most trafficked animals on the planet, are notoriously difficult to keep alive in captivity.
-So it’s a monumental task to try to raise an orphaned pangolin (plus an orphaned baby blue duiker or two) and run a lodge at the same time!
+So it’s a monumental task to raise an orphaned pangolin (plus an orphaned baby blue duiker or two) and run a lodge simultaneously!

-Early on, in the first few weeks, Pangi was bottle-fed milk for sustenance.
-But as she grew older she seemed to develop an intolerance for the milk and after a couple of scary nights, it was clear that she needed more ants in her diet.
-How interesting to watch these caregivers trying to think like a mama pangolin and all the while reaching out to the few experts around the world via the internet to keep this rare animal alive.
-Every day the lodge staff and Ba’aka co-workers would enter the forest to scout out and mark locations where there were ant nests in the trees.
+In the first few weeks, Pangi was bottle-fed milk for sustenance.
+But as she grew older, she seemed to develop an intolerance for the milk, and after a couple of scary nights, it was clear that she needed more ants in her diet.
+How interesting to watch these caregivers trying to think like a mama pangolin while reaching out to the few experts worldwide via the internet to keep this rare animal alive.
+Every day the lodge staff and Ba’aka co-workers would enter the forest to scout out and mark locations where ant nests were in the trees.
 They would then take Pangi into the forest to learn to be a wild pangolin and feed like one, and I would follow along behind.

 In search of ants in the forest: https://youtu.be/PsR58YxECE0

 Black-bellied pangolins are arboreal and have extremely long prehensile tails that cantilever out, freeing up their forelegs to dig in with their claws and tear open the ant nests.
-Pangi was very particular about what kind of ants she would eat and after digging into a nest in the crook of a tree, darting her long tongue in and out of the crevices her face and scaly exterior covered in ants, she would stop eating as suddenly as she started.
-I was told the ants emitted a pheromone or something unappetising and Pangi would move on even though there were still plenty of ants she could eat – nature’s way of preserving itself!
-Then she would climb ever upward towards the canopy, her instincts kicking in.
+Pangi was very particular about what kind of ants she would eat.
+After digging into a nest in the crook of a tree, darting her long tongue in and out of the crevices, her face and scaly exterior covered in ants, she would stop eating as suddenly as she started.
+I was told the ants emitted a pheromone or something unappetising, and Pangi would move on even though there were still plenty of ants she could eat – nature’s way of preserving itself!
+Then she would climb upward towards the canopy, her instincts kicking in.

-My visit to the Central African Republic fulfilled a dream I had for many years, but the opportunity to observe one of the most mysterious creatures of the continent made it all the richer experience.
-When I posted photos and video, most of my friends back home had never seen such an animal.
-It’s hard to secure the future of a creature no one even knows exists!
+My visit to the Central African Republic fulfilled a dream I had for many years, but the opportunity to observe one of the most mysterious creatures on the continent made it all a richer experience.
+When I posted photos and videos, most of my friends back home had never seen such an animal.
+It’s hard to secure the future of a creature no one knows exists!